Frequently Asked Questions

 Do you have PE classes?

-Given the restraints of our core curriculum and schedule, we are unable to offer Physical Education classes for the Upper School at this time, although it is offered for Middle School students.
+Upper School - Given the restraints of our core curriculum and schedule, we are unable to offer Physical Education classes for the Upper School at this time.
 Occasionally, there may be options in the form of electives.
 We do, however, participate in school-wide walks around our campus during morning break three days a week; we also enjoy long lunch periods when students are encouraged to go outside and be physically active.
 We often see students enjoying a game of frisbee or corn-hole during the lunch period, as well as after school during the carpool period.
 Upperclassmen take social dance classes every week (in preparation for the Chancellor's Ball in the spring); and once a month, there are swing dances during lunch.
-Additionally, more than half of our student body participates in sports and we offer a strength and fitness club after school to all faculty and students.
+Additionally, more than half of our student body participates in sports and we offer a strength and fitness club after school to all faculty and Upper School students.

 Does STMA offer band classes?